 With so much amazing classical guitar music to choose from, how do you decide which pieces are absolutely essential to learn to play?
 Whether you’re in search of classical guitar songs for beginners or something a little more challenging, here, we’ll share our top picks for classical guitar students to study and play.

 To study the classical guitar is a great and noble pursuit.
-Bringing back music that is centuries old is not a easy task, especially when the documentation and the preservation of sound was increasingly difficult the farther you get from the 1900’s.
+Bringing back music that is centuries old is not an easy task, especially when the documentation and the preservation of sound was increasingly difficult the further you get from the 1900s.
 This makes the job of a classical guitarist not only a musician capable of reproducing the music, but also an interpreter, researcher, and philosopher!
 Embarking on this musical journey will open you up to a whole new world.

 5 Classical Guitar Pieces Everyone Should Know

-This list is comprised of easier pieces that every classical guitarist should know how to play.
+This list is comprised of easy classical guitar songs that every classical guitarist should know how to play.
 Whether you’re a beginner or an experienced virtuoso, these are pieces which at some point, a classical guitarist needs to have played– or at least be familiar with!
 Dive into our list below to expand your classical guitar music knowledge in just minutes.

 1. Gran Vals by Francisco Tárrega